 The Costa Caribe Golf & Country Club

+The only major course in Ponce, Costa Caribe is a recent addition to Puerto Rico's golf scene and part of the city's beautiful Hilton resort.
 The club features Puerto Rico's only island green, 27 holes with beautiful ocean views, and an excellent clubhouse, among other amenities.

 Palmas del Mar